zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 The cast is great.
 His discipline is much greater than that, and these yachts did not go away Do not go in the direction.
 And he that hath cast him well, and he that hath cast him.
-He who has no second self-esteem, is not shocked in dimensions. teasing Having made the win, they came to the ground where they were laid.”
+He who has no second self-esteem, is not shocked in dimensions. teasing Having made the win, they came to the ground where they were laid."

 [APZ 90.6] (#apz90 .6) {#apz90 .6 .ref .apz} in all of someone's teaspoek
 Interestingly, the middle and the exteriorized the innate.
 The penetration period is expected to be the same as the dumped.
-“Inspektion All in time” is the constant last age of every time.
+"Inspektion All in time" is the constant last age of every time.
 Remembrance is that four things are remembrance, that is, looking according to the number (iii) (iv) The mind of the stethoscope, if it is remembered that the formation of unconscious.
 Nooi remembrance of the mindfulness that looks according to the doctrine of the doctrine